 docker pull tensorflow/tensorflow # latest stable release

-docker pull tensorflow/tensorflow:nightly-devel-gpu # nightly dev release w/ GPU support
+docker pull tensorflow/tensorflow:devel-gpu # nightly dev release w/ GPU support

 Start a TensorFlow Docker container